MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/connect-to-office-365-powershell.md

 # Connect to Microsoft 365 with PowerShell

+*This article applies to both Microsoft 365 Enterprise and Office 365 Enterprise.*

 PowerShell for Microsoft 365 lets you manage your Microsoft 365 settings from the command line.
-Connecting to PowerShell for Microsoft 365 is a simple process where you install the required software and then connect to your Microsoft 365 organization.
+Connecting to PowerShell is a simple process where you install the required software and then connect to your Microsoft 365 organization.

 There are two versions of the PowerShell module that you use to connect to Microsoft 365 and administer user accounts, groups, and licenses:

 - Azure Active Directory PowerShell for Graph (cmdlets include **AzureAD** in their name)
 - Microsoft Azure Active Directory Module for Windows PowerShell (cmdlets include **MSol** in their name)

 As of the date of this article, the Azure Active Directory PowerShell for Graph module does not completely replace the functionality in the cmdlets of Microsoft Azure Active Directory Module for Windows PowerShell module for user, group, and license administration.
-In many cases, you need to use both versions.
+In some cases, you need to use both versions.
 You can safely install both versions on the same computer.

 ## What do you need to know before you begin?